 Who can write your prescription.
-A licensed physician or dentist, and in states allowing it, licensed or certified Physician Assistant, Nurse Practitioner and Psychologist must prescribe your medication.
+A licensed prescriber or dentist, and in states allowing it, licensed providers with prescriptive authority prescribing within their scope of practice.

 Where can you obtain them.
 You can fill the prescription at an Optum Rx network pharmacy, or by mail.
 We pay our highest level of benefits for mail order and you should use the mail order program to obtain your maintenance medications.